frappe/erpnext/erpnext/docs/user/manual/en/manufacturing/production-order.md

 <img class="screenshot" alt="PO Opeartions" src="{{docs_base_url}}/assets/img/manufacturing/PO-operations.png">

-* If you wish to reassign the wrokstation for a particular opeeration in the Production Order, you can do so before submitting the Production Order.
+* If you wish to reassign the workstation for a particular opeeration in the Production Order, you can do so before submitting the Production Order.

 <img class="screenshot" alt="PO reassigning Operations" src="{{docs_base_url}}/assets/img/manufacturing/PO-reassigning-operations.png">